SiriusMe/Serendipity/past.md

 <br>Crazy part is they know me more than I know myself!!
 I hope everyone have atleast one person like this in their life.
 <br>
-Then I met the person who is now the biggest part of my life, a person who accepted me for who I was and puts up with all my craziness.
+<br>Then I met the person who is now the biggest part of my life,
+a person who accepted me for who I was and puts up with all my craziness.
 <br>Even tho we spent a very short time together, it happened to